zAlweNy26/HobbyHub/README.md

 ## ✨ Features

-- Add any kind of item in the tracker, use the auto-fill feature or add them by hand
+- Add any kind of item in the tracker, view them in different prospectives
 - Customize all added item, decorate them with custom tags or simply add them to the list
 - Create specific lists about your interests
 - Catalog your collections as you prefer, filter and sort it according to your preferences